RusDoomer/GULAG/README.md

 ## Features

--   **GPU Acceleration:** (FUTURE) Utilizes OpenCL for parallel computation, enabling faster analysis and generation of keyboard layouts.
+-   **GPU Acceleration:** Utilizes OpenCL for parallel computation, enabling faster analysis and generation of keyboard layouts.
 -   **N-gram Analysis:** Supports analysis based on monograms, bigrams, trigrams, quadgrams, and skipgrams.
 -   **Multiple Modes:** Offers various modes of operation, including analysis, comparison, ranking, generation, and optimization of layouts.
 -   **Language Support:** Designed to work with different languages, each with its own set of characters and corpus data.